 How many articles can I write per month on Frase.io?

-The Solo plan covers 4 documents per month, the Basic plan covers 30.
-For active bloggers publishing 2-3 times per week, the Basic plan at $45/month is the practical choice.
-Each document covers one full article from research to optimized draft.
+The Starter plan covers 10 articles per month, Professional covers 40, and Scale covers 100.
+For active bloggers publishing 2-3 times per week, the Professional plan at $129/month ($103/month on annual billing) is the practical choice.
+Each article uses one Write generation; Brand Profile crawls and topic-suggestion steps don’t consume article quota.

 Is this Frase.io tutorial based on real testing?

-Yes — this tutorial is based on hands-on use of Frase.io across real blog articles.
+Yes — this tutorial is based on hands-on use of Frase.io across real test articles, including the citation verification finding described above.
 All workflow recommendations reflect actual use of the platform.
 For a complete feature and pricing breakdown see our full Frase.io review.